 If you have a purely decorative lawn, you can keep it slightly shorter than a utility lawn.
 However, it's important to avoid cutting it too short, as this can harm the grass plants.
 It is recommended to set the cutting height to at least three centimeters to maintain the health of the lawn.

-Generally, you should mow as regularly as possible.
-A frequent mulching cut is ideal, where the short cut grass remains on the lawn and thus serves as natural fertiliser.
-In the normal growth phase in spring, one cut per week is recommended, if mulching possibly even more often.
-In drier periods, when the grass grows less, mowing can be reduced.
+In general, it is advisable to mow your lawn as frequently as possible.
+A frequent mulching cut is ideal, where the short-cut grass remains on the lawn and acts as a natural fertilizer.
+During the normal growth phase in spring, it is recommended to mow once a week, and even more often if you are mulching.
+During drier periods when the grass grows less, you can reduce the frequency of mowing.

 If your lawn is not growing well, there could be several factors contributing to the issue.
 One common cause is having grass that is either too long or too short, both of which can hinder the healthy growth of the lawn.